If you're having trouble with quizzes or assignments, find your issue below.

 If you submitted an assignment, but don't see a grade for it:

 - Peer reviewed assignments won't have a grade until they have enough peer reviews.
-On the "Grades" page, assignments that have been submitted but haven't gotten a grade will say "grading in progress."
+On the "Grades" page, assignments that have been submitted but haven't gotten a grade will say "Submitted."

-- Check to make sure you have actually submitted the assignment.
+- Check to make sure you have submitted the assignment.

 - If you don't have a grade for a programming assignment, check the troubleshooting steps for programming assignments.